DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 -  What I am doing is transfer learning
 -  - Rather than using the more standard way to handle OOV by setting the glycowords not in the dictionary to zero, I will initialize all to random variables and only replace the ones I have embeddings for, to keep the comparison as clean as possible (I don't want the zero vectors to negatively influsence my results)
    -  Which was completely uneccecary, since the model doesn't really work that way, OOV is handled in data preparation
+-  catastrophic forgetting
+- Robust Finding: Your initial observation that the baseline model performs better seems to hold even after this round of hyperparameter adjustment for both models.
+This makes your finding more robust because you've attempted to optimize both configurations to a similar learning rate
 -

 # things to improve in glycowork